|Weight||102kg (16st 0lb)|

 When he went on loan to Nottingham in 2009, he had not figured at hooker but wore the No.2 jersey or played off the bench in 60 matches overall and won players’ player of the year plaudits.
 Glenn Delaney, then Nottingham's director of rugby, said: “It takes a special person to switch successfully from the wide open spaces of the backs to the middle of the front row.
 His potential is enormous.”

 He has the pace and footwork of a centre but the aggression and physicality of someone ideally suited to the nitty-gritty of the bump and the grind.
 Brought up on the family’s arable farm in Norfolk, Tom, the older brother of Ben, is also the son of Nick Youngs, the England scrum half capped six times in 1983-84.

-Norwich-born Tom underwent surgery on a bulging disc that was aggravated during a Heineken Cup pool match against Aironi in November 2011 and midway through the 2014 RBS 6 Nations Championship had played 67 matches for the Tigers.
+Norwich-born Tom underwent surgery on a bulging disc that was aggravated during a Heineken Cup pool match against Aironi in November 2011 and by the end of the 2014 RBS 6 Nations Championship had played 69 matches for the Tigers and scored six tries.